 How hard is it to hike to the summit of Mount Crichton?

 This is a hard hike.
 It took me five attempts to reach the summit (one of those things nothing seemed to go right).
 Crikey it was a relief when I made it.
+Others have also taken multiple attempts before summiting.

-If you know where you’re going, you could potentially downgrade it to medium difficulty, but you’re on an unmarked route for the majority of the trip and will need to make some decisions that aren’t always easy to follow on a topo map with a GPX file.
+If you know where you’re going, you could potentially downgrade it to medium difficulty, but you’re on an unmarked route for the majority of the trip and will need to make some decisions that aren’t always easy to follow on a topo map even with a GPX file.

 That said, there’s no reason why anyone without a little fitness, nice weather, and lots of daylight can’t attempt the summit.
 As long as you’re prepared to turn back when things aren’t right.